UR-DataScience/electric-book/book/text/chapter_06.md

 ### A note about .h and .cpp organization

 All of the above relates directly to how you should organize your code into header files and source files.
-Most students learning C++ won\'t be writing programs large enough to require multiple source files for the first month or so of their study.
-But when they do, I\'ve seen a lot of them get confused about what should be put in which file.
+Most students learning C++ won't be writing programs large enough to require multiple source files for the first month or so of their study.
+But when they do, I've seen a lot of them get confused about what should be put in which file.
 The rule of thumb is this: Header files should contain **declarations**, sourch files should contain **definitions**.
 The reason for this should be